Venafi/pyVenafi/README.md

 #### Logging

-See [dblogging](https://pypi.org/project/dblogging/) for details on the logging module used.
+See [logboss](https://pypi.org/project/logboss/) for details on the logging module used.
 Logging can be sent to the console, stored in a SQLite database, both, or neither.
 By default the logger is inactive.
 If persistent logs to the SQLite database, you can visualize the results in HTML.
-See the *dblogging* documentation for more details.
+See the *logboss* documentation for more details.

 **Console Output Only**